pupilfirst/pupilfirst/docs/students.md

 ## Inactive Students

 Students whose access to a course has ended, or who were marked as dropped out will be hidden from the main list of (active) students.
 To see these inactive students, click the _Inactive Students_ button at the top-right of the students page.
-Here, all of your previous students are listed, with an option to _Re-activate_ them, if required.
+Inactive students can be reactivated by selecting one or more students or teams, and then choosing the _Reactivate Students_ option.

 ## Teaming up students